kiliankoller/ruuvitag-demo/README.md

 If you have a Waveshare 2.7 inch three-colour e-Paper HAT, you can use this demo in combination with the [RuuviTag ePaper](https://github.com/koenvervloesem/ruuvitag-epaper) project on a Raspberry Pi:

   * Build the Docker container of that project.
-  * Start this container together with the containers of the RuuviTag Demo: `docker-compose up -f docker-compose-epaper.yml up -d`.
+  * Start this container together with the containers of the RuuviTag Demo: `docker compose up -f docker compose-epaper.yml up -d`.

 This shows the temperature and humidity measurements of the four configured RuuviTag sensors on the display, as well as the date, time and IP address.
 The latter is a nice way to know which IP address you have to log into to access the dashboards.